 In my view, it would probably hold up better with some rice.
 That would also make the $6.50 price a bit more palatable.
 In terms of a recommendation, we could go either way on this one.

-Soy-glazed Pork Shank with Truffle Mashed Potatoes ($7) – The definitive winner at the Hanami booth, and one of the top overall items at the 2021 Taste of EPCOT Flower & Garden Festival.
+Soy-glazed Pork Shank with Truffle Mashed Potatoes ($7) – The definitive winner at the Hanami booth, and one of the top overall items at the EPCOT Flower & Garden Festival.

 The meat on ours was a sizable portion, fall-off-the-bone tender, juicy, and absolutely delicious.
 The truffle mashed potatoes went with it perfectly, and the garlic chips provided texture and some added flavor.
 Highly recommended!

-There are plenty of options on the alcohol menu for this Outdoor Kitchen:
+There are plenty of options on the alcohol menu for Japan’s Outdoor Kitchen:

 Think EPCOT should switch things up and start serving fried food from 7-11 and buckets of KFC at the Hanami booth, or is the more traditional approach preferable?
 What do you think of the Japan pavilion’s Outdoor Kitchen?
 Have you tried any of the food items at this food booth?
 What did you like or dislike?
 Portion-size or quality-wise, did you have better or worse luck than us with what you ordered?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!